fatualux/it-notes/README.md

 # Notes about IT

-### This is my first digital book, generated with mdBook is a command line tool to create books with Markdown.
+### This is my first digital book, generated with mdBook, a command line tool to create books with Markdown.

 ## INSTALLATION